confetti-framework/docs/configuration.md

     }

     if app.IsEnvironment("local", "staging") {
-        // The environment is either local OR staging...
+        // The environment is either local OR testing...
     }

 > {tip} The current application environment detection can be overridden by a server-level `APP_ENV` environment variable.
 This can be useful when you need to share the same application for different environment configurations, so you can set up a given host to match a given environment in your server's configurations.